 Bistecca alla fiorentina at trattoria Sergio Gozzi in Florence!
 The famous T-bone comes from the Italian Chianina cattle breed, also one of the oldest in the world.

 I visited Firenze about 12 years ago by bus during the Easter holidays with school.
 All I can remember is rain, loads of spaghetti bolognaise for lunch and dinner, heavier rain and (oh boy) a bus reeking of puke and a blocked toilet.

-So I’m glad to be back in Florence, for a week.
-Traveled by plane this time.
-Smart move.
+And because of that, I’m glad to be back in Florence for a week with the hubs.
+And we traveled by plane this time.

 Bistecca alla Fiorentina

 One afternoon we’re in the mood for some food.